Relativistic electrons coupled with Newtonian nuclear dynamics: Introduction

 as a fixed reference.
 They do not neglect the vacuum polarisation terms by pointing out their importance for the consistency of the relativistic mean-field theory.
-This model describes the behaviour of a finite number of spin-$1/2$ particles coupled to that of the Dirac sea which can become polarised.
+Here, $P^0$ formally corresponds to the one-particle density matrix of an infinite Slater determinant.
+This model describes the behaviour of a finite number of spin-$1/2$ particles coupled to the Dirac sea which can become polarised.
 Indeed, the introduction of the vacuum in the model is the solution to deal with the negative energies of the Dirac operator and obtain a bounded-below energy functional, whose minimisers are well defined ground states.
 Finally we get a model which is more accurate (taking into account vacuum polarisation effects), more physically sensible and whose ground states have a proper definition.
 On the other hand, one has to deal with infinitely many particles (the real ones and the virtual ones of the Dirac sea) instead of the finite number of electrons.
 Moreover, it is not easy to give a meaning to the quantities involved in our model because several divergent quantities appear in QED even after normal ordering.
 We refer the reader to \cite{HaiLewSerSol-2007-PRA} for a brief and precise review about the argument.\\ Mathematically speaking, for any $Q=P-P^0\in\mathfrak{S}_2\left(L^2\left(\R^3,\C^4\right)\right)$ ($P$ being an orthogonal projector), the BDF energy can be formally written as follows: